 This study illustrates the association between worker perceptions of stigma and their comfort with accessing Employee Assistance Programs (EAPs) when in need—and shows a path forward for employers.

 Job stress is a top source of worry for many and one of the reasons workers seek help through their Employee Assistance Program (EAP).
 This study—conducted using Arete EAP data—looks at the prevalence of job stress in Arete EAP users and its impact on individuals (relative to those using the service for other reasons) and organizations.

-A look into how we took care of our Arete Business Assistance Program users in 2020—the year of COVID.
+A look into how we took care of our Arete Business Assistance Program users in 2021.

-A look into how we took care of our Arete Employee Assistance Program (EAP) users in 2020—the year of COVID.
+A look into how we took care of our Arete Employee Assistance Program (EAP) users in 2021.

 Are you an employer with an Employee Assistance Program from Arete?
 See the significant return this investment in your staff can have on your business.